gamseb/bookmarklets/README.md

 Get all images - This bookmarklet extracts all images that contain external links on the current page and displays them in a new window.

 Check if twitter account is a troll - Checks if the twitter profile is legitimate or if it is a troll

+[View Selection](View Selection) -  	This bookmarklet copies any selected text into a new window.
+N.B.
+It preserves links, paragraphs and images.